fuutott/how-to-run-vllm-on-rtx-pro-6000-under-wsl2-ubuntu-24.04-mistral-24b-qwen3/README.md

 ```

-Before you activate venv add this at the end of venv/bin/activate script of your choice with right syntax.
+(Optional but recommended) Before you activate venv add this at the end of venv/bin/activate script of your choice with right syntax.
-I got multiple gpus, nvidia-smi says rtx pro is id 0 so I'm limiting vllm to just visible device 0
+I got multiple gpus, nvidia-smi says rtx pro 6000 is id 0 so I'm limiting vllm to just visible device 0

 ```bash